NielsLeenheer/ReceiptPrinterEncoder/documentation/configuration.md

 Most printers use a combination of a newline and carriage return to move the text position to the beginning of the next line.

-However, some more exotic printers only use a newline, causing the printer to insert an empty line between each line of text.
+However, some more exotic printers only use a newline, causing the printer to insert an extra empty line between each line of text.

 ```js
 let encoder = new ReceiptPrinterEncoder({